-Growing up in Ohio, America my desire to understand the world led me to study Philosophy at the University of Maryland, yet it was my desire to improve the world which led me to teaching.
-I fell in love with Britain during an exchange year at the University of Bristol, and have since completed my Master’s Degree at King’s College London.
+Whilst growing up in Ohio, America, I wanted to understand the world, which led me to study Philosophy at the University of Maryland.
+Yet it was my desire to improve the world which led me to teaching.
+I fell in love with Britain during an exchange year at the University of Bristol, completed my teacher training and went on to my Master’s Degree at King’s College London.

-In my spare time I am an avid follower of sport especially football, American football, surfing and basketball, and can sometimes be found practising my guitar in Bournside’s Music Department.
+In my spare time I am an avid follower of sport - especially football, American football, surfing and basketball, and can sometimes be found practising my guitar in the music department.